| Home

 In

-French Revolution.
-Due to the nature of the French Revolution -
+marked the beginning of the French Revolution.
+Due to the nature

-focusing its sites on the wealth and privileges of nobility, the
+of the French Revolution - focusing its sites on the wealth and

-church, and royalty - Cardinal d'Ailly might well have thought that
+privileges of nobility, the church, and royalty - Cardinal d'Ailly

-his beloved France was going to hell in a hand-basket.
+might well have thought that his beloved France was going to hell

-To Columbus
+Back To Columbus

-that our world had less than 200 years to go before "the end,"
+our world had less than 200 years to go before "the end,"

 and said as much in a letter to his patrons, Ferdinand and Isabella